-A player at the Rivers Casino in Pittsburgh has been charged with playing blackjack with counterfeit $5 bills – actually, it was only one counterfeit $5 bill out of the 3 that he tried to gamble with.
-It is still unclear whether the player was oblivious to the fake bill, or if he is simply the world’s smallest hustler.
+A customer at Rivers Casino in Pittsburgh has been accused of trying to play real money blackjack with counterfeit $5 bills.
+Actually, it was only one fake $5 note out of the three he attempted to gamble with.
+It’s still unclear whether he was oblivious to it, or if he’s simply the world’s smallest hustler.

-Suspect Richard Ferragonio Jr. claims that he probably got the fake bill at a bar that he was drinking at earlier in the South Side.
-However a trooper found a large stash of cash under the backseat of his police cruiser when Ferragonio exited the car, which contained at last 10 $5 bills that were stamped with the same serial number as the fake $5 bill that was used to gamble a $15 hand of blackjack earlier in the night.
+Suspect Richard Ferragonio Jr. claims he probably received the fake bill at a bar he was drinking at earlier in the South Side.
+However, a trooper found a large stash of loot under the backseat of his cruiser when Ferragonio exited the car, which contained at last 10 fivers stamped with identical serial numbers as the original phoney paper staked on a $15 hand of 21 earlier in the night.

-At this time it is unknown why the suspect did not have counterfeit bills higher than $5 – usually criminals will produce currency in much higher denominations.
+At this time, it’s unknown why the suspect didn’t possess bogus cash higher than $5, as usually criminals produce currency in much higher denominations.